chrisdev/pinax-theme-foundation/docs/index.rst

 Todo / Issues
 --------------
-* build additional templates for other Pinax-related apps
-* Find a proper solution to the top navigation bar.
-The Foundation framework does not currently contain a top navigation bar we are currently using the "zurBar" foun on the document site.
-This bar does no support drop down items
-* Add responive tags to starter templates to fully support mobile devices
+* Add more support for mobile devices
-* Add templates for all the standard Pinax   apps.
+* Try to get the foundation modals (reveal) to support Ajax